xmoixd/LifeRaftChallenge/README.md

 Usage
- - There is a file named **LifeRaftChallengeMoises.postman_collection.json** you can use to import the api to your postman and play around with it
+ - There is a file named **LifeRaftChallengeMoises.postman_collection.json** you can use it to import the api to your postman and play around with it